 - B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that: - i.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - ii.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that: - At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - ii.
 At least two employees are involved in processing and approving payments to vendors. - iii.
 The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - iv.
 Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and - v.
 Only employee/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means.

-The Seventh Judicial District Attorney does not use purchase orders or requisitions.
-The employees initiate purchases and the District Attorney approves them and then authorizes the purchases.
+The Library uses a purchase order system.
+Employees request purchases and the library director approves all purchases.
+The head of the board approves all purchases when he reviews the invoices and signs the checks.
 Of the disbursements selected to be tested, all were processed with all of the required support.
-The District Attorney adds all new vendors.
-The financial director prepares all invoices and gives them to the District Attorney who enters all invoices into the quickbooks accounting system and initiates the checks.
-The District Attorney, financial director or office administrator sign all checks (2 signature required).
-The financial director mails all check payments.
-The District Attorney reviews the financial reports and all invoices.
+The bookkeeper adds all new vendors upon approval from the library director.
+The bookkeeper enters all invoices into the quickbooks accounting system and initiates the checks.
+The library director and board president sign all checks.
+The bookkeeper mails all check payments.
+The library director and board president review the financial reports and all invoices.
+The library director or authorized check signer approves all electronic disbursements.

 - C. For each location selected under #5A above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
-Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - i.
-Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and - ii.
+Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and - ii.
 Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #5B above, as applicable.

 All disbursements selected to be tested had the proper support documentation.
-The financial director prepares all invoices and gives to the District Attorney who initiates the disbursements and the District Attorney, financial director or the office administrator sign all checks (2 signatures required).
-An outside accountant reconciles all bank statements and the District Attorney reviews the reconciliations.
-The District Attorney reviews financial reports and invoices.
+The bookkeeper initiates the disbursements and the library director and board president sign all checks.
+The bookkeeper reconciles all bank statements and the library director reviews the reconciliations.
+The library director and board president review financial reports and invoices.